snowplow/snowbridge/docs/documentation/configuration/transformations/custom-scripts/javascript-configuration.md

 transform {
   use "js" {

-    # The script encoded in B64.
-The scriptmust define a `main` function which takes one argument and returns an object mapping to engineProtocol. (required)
+    # The script encoded in Base 64.
+The script must define a `main` function which takes one argument and returns an object mapping to engineProtocol. (required)
     source_b64 = "ZnVuY3Rpb24gbWFpbihpbnB1dCkgewogICAgcmV0dXJuIHsgRGF0YTogIkhlbGxvIFdvcmxkIiB9Cn0="

     # Timeout for execution of the script, in seconds. (optional)